 HomeGuidesReferenceLearn

-Learn how to install development and production build instances at the same time on the same device.
+Learn how to install multiple variants of an app on the same device.

 Prerequisites

-To have multiple instances of an app installed on your device, each instance must have a unique Application ID (Android) or Bundle Identifier (iOS).
+To have multiple variants of an app installed on your device, each variant must have a unique Application ID (Android) or Bundle Identifier (iOS).

 app.json